 It was the word the yoga instructor asked us to think about moments before starting our 90 minute practice on Thanksgiving morning.
-It was the 12th annual Thanksgiving morning practice at my favorite yoga studio.
-The class is free, but donations are accepted to benefit a nonprofit organization and this year it was Yoga Behind Bar.
-It’s a charity that teaches yoga and meditation to an incarcerated population.
-A representative spoke on their behalf about the amazing work they do and how teenage girls in particular are benefiting the most from their efforts.
+This annual, Thanksgiving class is free, but donations are accepted to benefit a nonprofit organization and this year it was Yoga Behind Bars.
+Yoga Behind Bars is a charity which teaches yoga and meditation to an incarcerated population.
+A representative spoke about the amazing work they do, and how teenage girls in particular are benefiting the most from their efforts.

 How I wish someone taught me yoga as a teenager.

-The word Grace, it unfurled in my mind like my mat under my feet.
+The word Grace unfurled in my mind like my mat under my feet.
 The first thing I thought was Redemption, followed closely by Forgiveness.
 But for the Grace of God go I.

 In high school I attended Christian-based Young Life meetings.
 I even hosted one at my parent’s house.
 This had less to do with Jesus and more to do with socializing.
-When I was 16 I raised money to attend a week-long, overnight, YL camp in Colorado; also for the socializing.
-It was at this camp, perched on a roof top high above a blacked out canyon and under a Colorado starry sky, where I met God for the first time.
+When I was 16 I raised enough money to attend a week-long, overnight, YL camp in Colorado–also for the socializing.
+It was at this camp, perched on a roof top high above a blacked out canyon, under a Colorado starry sky, where I met God for the first time.

-Per my modus operandi, being where the party was, was objective numero uno in my life; so were the fun activities listed on the brochure such as repelling, rafting and horseback riding.
-That’s the deal with these things.
-They attract you with fun and then slip in the Jesus-talk at the end for which you must sit quietly and tolerate.
+My modus operandi was to be where the party was—it was always my number one objective.
+So too, were the fun activities listed on the brochure like repelling, rafting and horseback riding.
+Because that’s the deal with these things—they attract you with fun and then slip in Jesus-talk at the end for which you must sit quietly and tolerate.

-Each night after dinner we came together and the main preacher dude stood up to tell us all we needed to know about being saved.
-I was skeptical, but also superstitious and naive so I listened, restlessly.
+Each night after dinner, the whole camp came together and the main preacher dude stood up to tell us everything we needed to know about being saved.
+I was skeptical, but also superstitious and naïve, so I listened, restlessly.
 At 16 I hadn’t made up my mind on all things existential and I had yet to find proof of a God.
-However, if you asked me then I would have said OF COURSE Jesus is my personal savior… you know, just in case the rapture was coming anytime soon or I be perceived as a social opportunist with no intention of saving my soul from eternal damnation.
+But if you asked me back then, I would have said OF COURSE Jesus is my personal savior… you know, just in case the rapture was coming soon or I be perceived as a social opportunist with no intention of saving my soul from eternal damnation.

 My whole body responded in a way that I have never forgotten.
-An abnormal peace washed over me–abnormal because at that time in my life peaceful feelings were rare if not completely unknown.
+An abnormal peace washed over me—abnormal because at that time, I had no awareness of what peace felt like.
 It felt like a tuning fork struck the deepest part of me and resonated with a pitch-perfect sound of Universal Truth.
 I understood, without thinking, that this feeling was real, and it was a hint of the Truth I’ve been seeking my whole, young life.
-I also understood, without thinking, that on a deep, intuitive level I was loved; that I would always be loved and watched over; that even in my darkest hours, I would never be alone.
+I also understood, without thinking, that on a deep, intuitive level I was loved–that I would always be loved and watched over—that even in my darkest hours, I would never be alone.

 What I felt in that moment is what I call God.

 It is only in hindsight that I can interpret what happened that night.
-Now, I can see that the divine combination of the intention of my question, the stillness of Earth and mind along with the openness of my listening heart is what allowed me to not only hear God speak–but to understand what God was saying.
+Now, I understand that it was the divine combination of my intention, the stillness of time and my mind along with the openness of my listening heart which allowed me to not only hear God speak–but to understand what God was saying.
 I sobbed.
 I knew I was changed forever.
 It would take years before I truly understood how, and years before I would feel it again.

 I feel it now each time I go to yoga.